Primary

 Squeeze the glute of your down knee hard throughout the press.
 The landmine's arc is easier on shoulders than vertical pressing.
 Keep your ribs down and resist arching as you press.
 Press through the bar, following its natural arc.

-Want Landmine Press (Half-Kneeling) in your program?
+See where Landmine Press (Half-Kneeling) fits in your weekly plan

 Set up landmine and kneel in half-kneeling position.